 My device is uncomfortable or rubbing behind my ears.

 Sometimes a custom device that sits in your ear will need to be re-molded or modified.
 Sometimes your ear is simply adjusting to its new hardware.
-If you are having discomfort, reach out to your provider either through EPIC Hearing or directly to determine if an in-person follow-up, or virtual visit is required.
+If you are having discomfort, reach out to your provider either through EPIC Hearing or directly to determine if an in-person follow-up visit is required.